 Lots of things can be aerosolized.
 Antibiotics, antifungals, anti inflammatories, and more.
 And yes, chemotherapy drugs have been aerosolozed too.

 The main barrier to entry?
 Equipment for delivery simultaneous with prevention of aerosolized chemo drugs in room air.
 Nobody wants to be inhaling chemo drugs themselves.
-However, if you or your oncologist is industrious, you can use the schematic provided in this link and build a set-up, or have someone else make one for you.

 Another possible resource is the use of a compressor set up described in the article about IL-2 and osteosarcoma metastasis.
 A Bunn 400A compressor from the John Bunn Company in Happauge, New York, was used with a Puritan Bennet Twin Jet Nebulizer from Puritan Bennet in Carlsbad, California.
 A polyethylene rebreathing bag was used to cover the dogs’ muzzles.
 These dogs were trained to receive the IL-2 administration via this route.